A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Future Research Directions

-\textbf{Green Communication and Computing:} The Metaverse will always be resource hungry.
+\textbf{Sustainable Resource Allocation:} The Metaverse will always be resource hungry.
 Cloud/fog/edge computing services are always needed so that mobile devices or portable gadgets with low storage and computing capability can provide mobile users with excellent and immersive QoE.
-Therefore, the amount of energy used to provide the Metaverse with communication and computation power will continue to rise, exacerbating the energy consumption and increasing the environmental concerns such as greenhouse gas emissions.
-Green cloud/fog/edge networking and computing is therefore needed to achieve sustainability.
-Some possible solutions can be (i) new architectures can be designed with sustainability in mind to support green cloud/fog/edge networking and computing in the Metaverse, (ii) energy-efficient resource allocation in green cloud/fog/edge networking and computing, and (iii) combining green cloud/fog/edge networking and computing with other emerging green technologies.
+Therefore, the amount of energy used to provide the Metaverse with communication and computation power will continue to rise, exacerbating the energy consumption and increasing environmental concerns such as greenhouse gas emissions.
+Green cloud/fog/edge networking and computing are therefore needed to achieve sustainability.
+Some possible solutions can be i) new architectures can be designed with sustainability in mind to support green cloud/fog/edge networking and computing in the Metaverse, ii) energy-efficient resource allocation in green cloud/fog/edge networking and computing, and iii) combining green cloud/fog/edge networking and computing with other emerging green technologies.

-\textbf{Generalized Intelligence:} Most of the time, FL model training is conducted on the labeled data stored on local devices~\cite{liu2020secure, zhang2021survey, kairouz2021advances, yu2018building}.
-In a realistic Metaverse environment, it is not practical that all the training data are labeled.
-To reduce the latency, the local devices such as VR and HMD devices should also be trained based on unlabeled data.
-Moreover, instead of training AI models that have to be retrained to suit different scenarios, the vision of General Artificial Intelligence (GAI) through transfer learning~\cite{pan2009survey} and meta learning~\cite{finn2017model} will be important schemes to alleviate the need for redundant computation.

-\textbf{On-demand and Generalized Model Compression:} Model compression can reduce the required hardware requirements of the local devices to access the Metaverse.
-However, there will be devices still facing resource constraints such as storage, computational power, and energy.
-Therefore, implementing an additional on-demand model compression is vital to compress the model further.
-The trade-off between the accuracy and users' QoE should be studied to strike the balance of the on-demand model compression~\cite{wang2021deepnetqoe}.
-On the other hand, the Metaverse services will consist of numerous DL models.
-Therefore, it is not practical to apply a different model compression or acceleration framework for each model.
-Instead, a generalized model compression technique should be introduced to derive the most suitable compression technique or level of compression for heterogeneous tasks, so as to speed up the process.

-\textbf{Self-Supervised Learning:} The Metaverse generates a large amount of data that can be used to optimize Metaverse service delivery and physical/virtual synchronization.
-However, this data is often large-scale and unlabeled.
-Thus, AI models need to use self-supervised learning~\cite{misra2020self, jing2020self, liu2021self} to mine the supervised information from such data using pretexts.
-Moreover, AI models can be trained with the mined supervised information to learn valuable representations for downstream tasks.
-In this way, the vast amount of data generated in the Metaverse can be mined for knowledge and value, which can then be fed back into the mobile edge network through physical/virtual synchronization to enable improved realizations of value in the physical world.